medic/cht-docs/content/en/apps/guides/android/branding.md

 If you want to start over because some of the parameters were wrong, just execute `make org=new_brand keyrm-all` to clean all the files generated.
 Once committed the `.enc` file, you can delete the uncompressed and unencrypted version with `make org=new_brand keyrm`, it will delete the `new_brand.keystore`, `new_brand_private_key.pepk`, and the unencrypted `.tar.gz` files, that are safer kept in the `.tar.gz.enc` file.

+If you encounter issues with the `make org=new_brand keygen` command repeatedly looping through questions, we recommend changing your OS language to English.

 ### 4. Test the keystore locally